KanishkaShrivastava07/NeoTerminal/README.md

 Run Main.java

-Choose a game from the menu by entering its number
+Select a game from the menu by entering its number

 Follow the on-screen instructions:

-Tic-Tac-Toe: Play against the CPU
+Tic-Tac-Toe: Play against the computer

 MemoryHack: Memorize sequences shown briefly

-Pool8Ball: Take turns pocketing balls with the CPU
+Pool8Ball: Take turns pocketing balls with the computer

 To exit, select option 9 from the menu